 - 4 cloves garlic, crushed and chopped

-- 2-pound package of frozen peas (about 7 cups)
+- 7 cups peas, One 2-pound package frozen peas

 - 1/4 teaspoon thyme

-- 1 and 1/2 teaspoons salt, more or less to taste
+- 1 & 1/2 teaspoons salt, more or less to taste

-- In a large soup pot, melt butter over medium high heat.
-Add olive oil.
-When the mixture is hot, add the chopped onion and celery.
+- When the mixture is hot, add the chopped onion and celery.

 - Add chopped garlic and stir for 1-2 minutes, until the garlic is fragrant.

 - Add 4 cups of chicken broth, thyme, chipotle powder, smoked paprika, salt and pepper, and bring to a boil over high heat.
 You can cover it to make it go faster, but keep an eye on it so it doesn't boil over.

 - Once it boils, lower the heat to a simmer and cook for another 5 minutes, or until the onions and celery are completely soft.

 - Turn the heat off.
 Use your immersion blender to puree the soup, or use a regular blender with a towel over the top of the spout (to let steam escape).
 You'll have to do a few batches.
 The soup turns out a lot creamier when you use a real blender.

 - If your soup is looking thick, feel free to add that last cup of chicken broth if you want.